ARMmbed/uvisor/docs/api/API.md

     <td>Description</td>
     <td colspan="2"><p>Specify the namespace for a box.</p>

       <p>The namespace of the box must be a null-terminated string no longer than <code>MAX_BOX_NAMESPACE_LENGTH</code> (including the terminating null).
-The namespace must also be stored in public flash. uVisor will verify that the namespace is null-terminated and stored in public flash at boot-time, and will halt if the namespace fails this verification.</p>
+The namespace must also be stored in public flash. uVisor will verify that the namespace is null-terminated and stored in public flash at boot-time and will halt if the namespace fails this verification.</p>

       <p>For now, use a reverse domain name for the box namespace.
 If you don't have a reverse domain name, use a GUID string identifier.
 We currently don't verify that the namespace is globally unique, but we will perform this validation in the future.</p>

-      <p>Use of this configuration macro before <code>UVISOR_BOX_CONFIG</code> is required.
+      <p>You must use this configuration macro before <code>UVISOR_BOX_CONFIG</code>.
 If you do not wish to give your box a namespace, specify <code>NULL</code> as the namespace to create an anonymous box.</p>
   </tr>
   <tr>
     <td>Type</td>
-    <td colspan="2">C/C++ pre-processor macro (pseudo-function)</td>
+    <td colspan="2">C/C++ preprocessor macro (pseudo-function)</td>
   </tr>
   <tr>
     <td rowspan="1">Parameters</td>